Skip to content

 How to install the Tallyfy desktop app

-The Tallyfy desktop app wraps the same web application you already use - so all features work the same - but adds desktop benefits like native notifications and system tray access.
+The Tallyfy desktop app wraps the same web app you already use, so all features work the same, but it adds desktop benefits like native notifications and system tray access.

 Why use the desktop app?